Namularbre/node_password_manager/README.md

 ````
 npm i
 ````
-You're done !

 ## Run

-You can run this command to run the NodeJS application :
+You can run this command to run the Node.js application :
 ````
 node app.js
 ````